 '''

 $ export PYTHONPATH=<path-to-nepi>/src:$PYTHONPATH

 $ python first-experiment.py

 '''

-Run interactively
+Run NEPI interactively

-The Python interpreter can be used as an interactive console to execute Python instructions.
-We can take advantage of this feature, to interactively run experiments with NEPI.
-We use the ipython console for the example below, you can install it with sudo yum/aptitude install ipython on Fedora/Debian.
+The IPython console can be used as an interactive interpreter to execute Python instructions.
+We can take advantage of this feature, to interactively run NEPI experiments.
+We will use the IPython console for the example below.